Felix Bernstein & Gabe Rubin: Film and video

 Among Bernstein and Rubin’s early collaborations are a series of YouTube videos including Felix and Gabe Sing Jellicle Cats for Four Hours (2014) and Pagan Women Yahoo Group with Gabe Rubin (2014).

-In 2013 Rubin starred in Unchained Melody, a film written and directed by Bernstein, featuring his parents Charles Bernstein and Susan Bee, the poet Cole Heinowitz, and singer Shelley Hirsch.
+In 2013, Rubin starred in Unchained Melody, a film written and directed by Bernstein, featuring his parents Charles Bernstein and Susan Bee, the poet Cole Heinowitz, and singer Shelley Hirsch.

 Bernstein and Rubin made their co-directorial debut in 2015 with Boyland, a short experimental film adaptation of the poem "The Love that Dare Not Speak Its Name" by Oscar Wilde's lover Lord Alfred Douglas.
 The film was included in the 2015 Brooklyn Film Festival.

-In June 2018 Bernstein and Rubin staged their first joint exhibition, Folie à Deux, at David Lewis Gallery.
+In June 2018, Bernstein and Rubin staged their first joint exhibition, Folie à Deux, at David Lewis Gallery.
 Its centerpiece was a 45-minute film, Madame de Void: A Melodrama, concerning the relationship between fashion designer Madame de Void (derivative of both Cruella de Vil and Marquis de Sade, played by Bernstein) and her dog Blot (played by Rubin).
 An accompanying audio-play titled Folie à Deux: A Duodrama elaborates on the relational dialectic between these two characters.
 Bernstein and Rubin consider the show to be a work of “Anemic Aestheaterory,” referring to Marcel Duchamp’s film Anemic Cinema (1926) and the etymological relationship between “theory” and “theater.”

+In February 2020, their video installation, Vomitorium, debuted at The Kitchen at Queenslab.
+The production was influenced by drag, queer theory, and Greek tragedies, with Rubin narrating the film as various Greek mythological figures and Bernstein playing Onkos, a character named after Greek theatrical masks.
+The installation included a history of metatheatre and an adapted section of Gian Lorenzo Bernini's play The Impresario.